 Feline Leukemia (FeLV) is a virus that that causes an increase of leukocytes (a type of cell found in the blood stream) and suppresses the immune system.
 It is often confused with the Feline Immunodeficiency Virus (FIV) but in fact it is much more progressive and can cause life-threatening diseases such as anaemia or lymphoma; FIV does not actually cause life-threatening diseases but suppresses the immune system making a cat susceptible to diseases.
-The FeLV virus enters the body, multiplies and then travels through the bloodstream to the bone marrow and intestines.
+FeLV enters the body, multiplies and then travels through the bloodstream to the bone marrow and intestines.
 The lack of an immune system and in turn, a natural bodily defence, means an infected cat will be susceptible to diseases.

 How it is Transmitted?